 To find a pet crematory or pet burial service in your area, visit the International Association Of Pet Cemeteries & Crematories or talk to your veterinarian's office.

 Memorializing Your Beloved Pet

-There are a multitude of companies that offer special ways to memorialize your pet.
+There are many online companies that offer special ways to memorialize your pet.
 Some involve the use of a lock of fur or a small amount of the cremains.
-Other personalize a decorative item using the pet's picture.
+Others personalize a decorative item using the pet's picture.
 These memorials include decorative stones, paperweights, ornaments, jewelry and much more.
 Here are just of few of the many options available:

 - Art From Ashes: Beautifully artistic hand-crafted glass remembrances made with a small amount of a loved one's ashes

 - Life Gem: A certified, high-quality diamond created from a lock of hair or the cremated ashes of a loved one as a memorial